mtx9/obsidian-calcite/grammar.md

 <tag-character> := [a-zA-Z0-9_\-/*?]

 /* Add the expressions for the <link-property-list>, rename it to <link-parameter-list>.
-   Make it clear when arithmetic operaters are allowed within the <link-property-list> and <filter-parameter-list>.
    Add the expressions for the <tag-parameter-list>. */

 ```